joshuaeckroth/cse230-website/lecture/conditionals.markdown

 }
 {% endhighlight %}

 Notice that an `if` is much more powerful: you can use very complicated conditionals.
-However, a `switch` is very simple: for each "case", you provide a value that is compared to the variable used in the switch (in this case, the variable used in the switch is "number").
+On the other hand, a `switch` is very
+simple: for each "case", you provide a value that is compared to the variable used in the switch (in this case, the variable used in the switch is "number").
 Each case basically asks, "does the value in the variable equal this number?"

 Each "case" in a `switch` needs a "break" at the end so that the next case is not entered.
 It's good practice to always include a "break" at the end of each case in a `switch`.

 The "default" case is the case that is used if all the other cases fail.

 You can also use a `switch` to determine which character a user typed, since characters are themselves just integers.
 Here is an example:

 {% highlight cpp %}
 #include <iostream>